integralfx/MemTestHelper/DDR4 OC Guide.md

 * For motherboards with 4 DIMM slots, the number of sticks installed will affect your maximum memory frequency.
   * On motherboards that use a daisy chain [memory trace layout](https://www.youtube.com/watch?v=3vQwGGbW1AE), 2 sticks are preferred.
 Using 4 sticks may significantly impact your maximum memory frequency.
   * On the other hand, motherboards that use T-topology will overclock the best with 4 sticks.
 Using 2 sticks won't impact your maximum memory frequency as much as using 4 sticks on a daisy chain motherboard (?).
   * Most vendors don't advertise what memory trace layout they use, but you can make an educated guess based on the QVL.
-For example, the [Z390 Aorus Master](http://download.gigabyte.asia/FileList/Memory/mb_memory_z390-aorus-master_20190214.pdf) *probably* uses a T-toplogy layout as its highest validated frequency is with 4 DIMMs.
+For example, the [Z390 Aorus Master](http://download.gigabyte.asia/FileList/Memory/mb_memory_z390-aorus-master_20190214.pdf) uses a T-Toplogy layout and its highest validated frequency is with 4 DIMMs.
 If the highest validated frequency were done with 2 DIMMs, it *probably* uses a daisy chain layout.
-  * According to Buildzoid, daisy chain VS T-topology only matters above DDR4-4000, however a lot of the overclocking community is critical of this notion.
+  * According to Buildzoid, Daisy Chain vs T-Topology only matters above DDR4-4000, however a lot of the overclocking community is critical of this notion.
 Following Buildzoid's logic, if you're on Ryzen 3000, this doesn't matter as DDR4-3800 is the typical max memory frequency when running MCLK:FCLK 1:1.
 * Lower end motherboard may not overclock as well, possibly due to the lower PCB quality and number of layers (?).

 ## Integrated Circuits (ICs)
-* Knowing what ICs are in your RAM will give you an idea of what to expect.
+* Knowing what ICs (Sometimes reffered to as "Dies") are in your RAM will give you an idea of what to expect.
 Even if you don't know them you can still overclock your RAM.

 ### Thaiphoon Report
-* Thaiphoon is known to guess ICs so it shouldn't be fully trusted.
+* Note: Thaiphoon is known to guess ICs so it shouldn't be fully trusted.
 It's highly recommended to check the label on the sticks if possible.
   * See [here](https://www.reddit.com/r/overclocking/comments/ig9d76/thaiphoon_burner_cluelessly_guessing_memory_ics/) for more info.
 * [Single rank 8Gb Hynix CJR](https://i.imgur.com/hbFyKB2.jpg).
 * [Single rank 8Gb Micron Revision E](https://i.imgur.com/3pQjQIG.jpg) (source: Coleh#4297).